Preparing Your Business for a State Tax Holiday

 Your state's sales tax reporting form should have these categories, so it's just a matter of adding the holiday items in.
 Check with your state for details on sales tax holidays and on how to collect, report, and pay state and local sales taxes.

-And prepare to be busy during this time.
+Prepare to be busy during this time.
 Even with all the extra work involved in participating in a sales tax holiday, it can be a nice boost to your business for a few days.